 A goose struggles in the grip of a haggard old woman.
 With hollow eyes and enormous hooked nose, she might be a witch.
-Did my mother know a woman like this, or did she invent the ominous scene?
-In “Old Woman with Goose,” I imagined my mother as a bitter artist, painting a creature who reflected her own dark emotions.
-But the poem isn’t simply about my mother.
-In writing this, I also imagined myself as the squirming goose and the cause of the old woman’s frustrations.
+In “Old Woman with Goose, 30 x 24, Oil,” I imagined a bitter artist painting a creature who reflected her own dark emotions.
+But the poem isn’t simply about my artist mother.
+I also imagined myself as the squirming goose and the cause of the old woman’s frustrations.

 “Old Woman with Goose” was a finalist for the 2016 Pablo Neruda Prize at Nimrod International Journal.
 A revised version appears in Secret Formulas & Techniques of the Masters, now available from Brick Road Poetry Press and other book sellers.

 Read the poem online: Old Woman with Goose, 30 x 24, Oil >

 Learn about the book: Secret Formulas & Techniques of the Masters >